Latest News

 Analysts and executives in the industry predict that U.S. LNG capacity records will double within five years.

-The question is whether the world market will be able absorb these supplies, which are already showing signs that it's saturated.
+The question is whether the market will be able absorb these supplies, as it already shows signs of saturation.

-Shell's CEO Wael Sawan stated earlier this month, that the LNG market was growing at an annual rate of?3%.
-This is faster than the growth of the gas industry.
+Shell's CEO Wael Sawan stated earlier this month?that the LNG sector is expanding at an annual rate of approximately 3%, which exceeds the growth rate for the gas market.

-Cheniere Energy exported its first LNG cargo on February 24, 2016, from Sabine Pass, a facility in Louisiana.
-This marked a new beginning for the U.S. LNG Industry, which would eventually surpass the likes of Qatar and Australia.
+On February 24, 2016, Cheniere Energy exported its first LNG cargo out of the lower 48 States from Sabine Pass, marking the beginning of a new era in the U.S. LNG Industry.
+It would eventually overtake the heavyweights Qatar & Australia.

-Alaskan LNG cargoes were previously exported in small quantities.
+LNG cargoes were previously exported in small quantities from Alaska.

-According to LSEG data and EIA, the United States now processes around 18 billion cubic foot of natural gas per day into LNG.
+According to LSEG and EIA, the United States processes around 18 billion cubic ft of natural?gas per day into LNG.
 This makes it the world's largest LNG supplier.
-The measurement of gas at the wellhead takes place in cubic feet, while LNG is measured by metric tonnes.
+The measurement of gas at the wellhead takes place in cubic feet, while LNG is measured by metric tons.

 The U.S. Energy Information Administration stated in a Tuesday statement that "LNG exports increased from the United States for several reasons including abundant natural gas supplies and reserves, flexibility of LNG export contracts and relatively low feedgas prices."

-EIA reported late last year LNG exporters have announced plans to increase U.S.?liquefaction capability up to 28,7 bcfd in 2029 from 11.4 bcfd when 2024 began.
+The EIA reported late last year, that LNG exporters have announced plans to increase the U.S.'s liquefaction capability to 28,7 bcfd in 2029 from 11.4 bcfd when?the beginning of?2024?.

-Cheniere and Venture Global LNG are two of the three largest LNG producers in the world.
+Cheniere and Venture Global LNG are two of the three largest LNG exporters in the world.

-Cheniere has said that it has invested $50 billion over the last decade in expanding its two export facilities and hopes to double production to 100 million tonnes per year by the mid-2030s.
+Cheniere has announced that it has invested $50 Billion in expanding its two export facilities over the last decade and aims to double production to 100 MMT per year by mid-2030s.

-"At the close of 2016, our operational capacity was about 9 mtpa."
-"Today, it is about 52 mtpa, and growing, as we continue bringing Corpus Christi Stage 3 train online," Cheniere said in an email on Tuesday.
-Venture Global did no immediately respond to a comment request.
+"At the close of 2016, our capacity for operation was about 9 mtpa.
+Cheniere stated on Tuesday that the capacity is now 52 mtpa, and it's still growing as we bring Corpus Christi Stage 3 train online.
 Curtis Williams, Houston Reporting Nick Zieminski Editing

 (source: Reuters)